 If you have more than 14 academic CEGEP level courses, you are automatically considered a transfer student and are eligible for transfer credits.
 CEGEP students who complete fewer than 14 academic courses are not eligible for transfer credit and therefore are not considered transfer applicants.

-Transfer students are not eligible to apply directly into the Computer Science admission category and, in most circumstances, are not eligible to apply directly into the Rotman Commerce admission category.
+Please note that transfer students are not eligible to apply directly into the Computer Science admission category and, in most circumstances, are not eligible to apply directly into the Rotman Commerce admission category.
+Learn more on our how to apply page.

 Frequently Asked Questions